Radiofrequency ablation (RFA) is a way to destroy tissue in the body. It can be used as a cancer treatment.

 Treat tumors that come back in the same place

 Using RFA to reduce the tumor size may help some people live longer.
-It might be a treatment option for some people who can't have or don't want surgery.
+It might be a treatment choice for some people who can't have or don't want surgery.
 It can be done more than once if needed.
 It can also be used to treat multiple tumors.

 All procedures have some risks.
 The risks of RFA of lung tumors include: